Noba1anc3/Document-Analysis-Recognition/LayoutLM: Pre-training of Text and Layout for Document Image Understanding.md

 Based on the experience of rule-based IE and LightGBM, it is evident that layout information contributes a lot to the semantic representation.
 Like Right-Below Zone of key-value extraction and the relative positions between words.

+### Multi-label Document Classification
+Based on the experience of MFCNN, it has been seen that the generalization of MFCNN is not big enough, it is essential to judge the type of invoice before use a specific model to inference on it.
+Therefore, it is important to capture the document-level feature for image classification.

 ## Abstract
 Pretraining techniques have been verified successfully in a variety of NLP tasks in recent years.